-We have been appointed as "réviseur d'entreprises agréé" by the General Meeting of the Shareholders on 29 May 2020 and the duration of our uninterrupted engagement, including previous renewals and reappointments, is one year.
+We have been appointed as "réviseur d'entreprises agréé" by the General Meeting of the Shareholders on 3 May 2021 and the duration of our uninterrupted engagement, including previous renewals and reappointments, is two years.

 The consolidated management report is consistent with the consolidated financial statements and has been prepared in accordance with applicable legal requirements.